cpmech/russell/russell_lab/README.md

 ### Finding all roots in an interval

 This example employs a Chebyshev interpolant to find all roots of a function in an interval.
 The method uses adaptive interpolation followed by calculating the eigenvalues of the companion matrix.
 These eigenvalues equal the roots of the polynomial.
-After that, a simple Newton polishing algorithm is applied.
+After that, a simple Newton refining (polishing) algorithm is applied.

 [See the code](https://github.com/cpmech/russell/tree/main/russell_lab/examples/algo_multi_root_solver_cheby.rs)